CharlesCreativeContent/argo-agents/README.md

 ### Steps to Install:

-Add an EKS Cluster to Argo CD:
+1. Add an EKS Cluster to Argo CD:

-Navigate to Argo CD → your instance → Clusters.
+- Navigate to Argo CD → your instance → Clusters.

-Click + Connect a cluster and input your Cluster Name.
+- Click + Connect a cluster and input your Cluster Name.

-Expand the "Advanced settings" and select the "Addons" tab.
+- Expand the "Advanced settings" and select the "Addons" tab.

-Click + Add for EKS Add-on and then Connect Cluster.
+- Click + Add for EKS Add-on and then Connect Cluster.

-### Create the akuity Namespace:
+2. Create the akuity Namespace:

  ```bash
 kubectl create namespace akuity
 ```

+3. Install via AWS Console:

+- Go to the EKS cluster in the AWS console.

+- Navigate to the add-ons tab and select Get more add-ons.

+- Find and select Akuity Agent and follow the prompts to complete the installation.